-The first online banking solution appeared in 1997 and by 2010 the majority of banks had implemented it.
+The first online banking solution appeared in 1997, and by 2010, most banks had implemented it.
 However, bank customers were slow to embrace the innovation and often preferred visiting bank offices rather than dealing with digital solutions.

 The Concept of Electronic Banking

-Online banking allows users to make money transactions, pay the bills, open new accounts, and do other finance-related activities in the comfort of their homes or on the go.
+Online banking allows users to make money transactions, pay bills, open new accounts, and do other finance-related activities in the comfort of their homes or on the go.